jecxk/GROUP_PROJECT_V2/README.md

 The processed video is saved to OUTPUT_VIDEO_PATH.

 4.3.
-Detect from webcam (live)
+Detect from webcam (live camera)
-Open training/detect_webcam.py and check:
+Open training/detect_webcam.py.

+Optionally enable saving the webcam stream:

 python
 Copy code
-SAVE_VIDEO = False  # set True if you want to record webcam output OUTPUT_VIDEO_PATH = r"F:\BACH\GROUP_PROJECT\OUTPUT\output_webcam_smoking.mp4"
+SAVE_VIDEO = False          # set True to record the webcam output OUTPUT_VIDEO_PATH = r"OUTPUT/output_webcam_smoking.mp4"
 Run:

 bash
 Copy code
-cd training
 python detect_webcam.py
-The script opens the default webcam (source=0).
+The default webcam (device 0) will be opened.

 Press q to exit.

-If SAVE_VIDEO = True, the recorded annotated stream is saved to OUTPUT_VIDEO_PATH.
+If SAVE_VIDEO = True, the annotated stream is saved to OUTPUT_VIDEO_PATH.

 5. Training the Model (Optional)
-If you want to retrain / fine-tune the smoking detector, you can use train_smoking.py.
+If you want to retrain or further fine-tune the model, you can use train_smoking.py.

 5.1.
-Dataset Format
+Dataset format
-We use the standard YOLO format:
+The dataset follows the standard YOLO detection format:

 text
 Copy code
-your_dataset_root/
+<dataset_root>/
 ├─ train/
 │  ├─ images/
-│  └─ labels/    # .txt files, YOLO format
+│  └─ labels/         # .txt files in YOLO format
 └─ valid/
    ├─ images/
    └─ labels/
-Each label .txt file contains lines like:
+Each label .txt file contains lines:

 text
 Copy code
-0 x_center y_center width height
-1 ...
-2 ...
-Where class IDs:
+<class_id> <x_center> <y_center> <width> <height>
+(all values normalised to 0–1).

+Class IDs in this project:

 0 → cigarette